Patagonia Centered Tights Review

 Comfort and Fit

-The thicker nature of these pants lends itself to a strong and durable material.
+The thicker nature of these pants lends itself to strong and durable material.
 We loved these tights so much that we started taking them outside the studio to go climbing and hiking.
 Lucky for us, the Polyester and Spandex blend minimizes the amount of pilling acquired (the dread of the modern-day yogi).
-One of our testers has owned these tights for about six months now and uses them for hiking, climbing; you name it!
+One of our testers has owned these tights for about six months now and uses them for hiking, climbing, you name it!
 After such intense activity, her pants only show some light pilling on the bum area.
 For this reason, these pants earned a high score in durability.

 These pants are great for someone who wants an all-around pair that can be worn not only for yoga, but for hiking, biking, running, or climbing, as they're a durable tight that holds up in most conditions.
 Their thicker nature also gives them a tad bit of extra warmth, which is perfect for most outdoor activities, though not the best for a hot yoga class.